 Just like people, dogs need a balanced diet to stay healthy from head to toe.

-If a dog isn’t fed a high-quality dog food, he could suffer from improper nutrition which can lead to a variety of problems like brittle nails, dull coat, dry or oily skin, and other issues.
+If a dog isn’t eating high-quality dog food, he could suffer from improper nutrition which can lead to a variety of problems like brittle nails, dull coat, dry or oily skin, and other issues.

-Inadequate nutrition can also be caused by a dog’s inability to absorb nutrition due to food intolerance.
+Inadequate nutrition can also be caused by a dog’s inability to absorb nutrition due to food intolerance or allergies.

 If your dog seems to have an upset stomach, brittle nails, a dull coat, or a combination of any of these get him to the vet for an exam.

 Thankfully, the treatment is relatively simple.
 Just changing to a better food can make a world of difference in your dog’s overall health.
 For dogs with dry nails and dull coats, look for something rich in omega-3 fatty acids.

 If your pooch has food allergies, though, you’ll need to work closely with your vet to find the best option.